 Outmaneuvered, Sari could do nothing but smile and invite Ciah to accompany her.
 She put the tea service on the counter for the help to take care of later, then set the strap of her purse on her shoulder.
 “Shall we?”

-As they left the apartment and talked companionably on the short walk to the sky-car perch, neither woman saw the armsman shadowing them at a distance.
+As they left the apartment and talked companionably on the short walk to the sky car perch, neither woman noticed the armsman shadowing them at a distance.